A Wolf in Sheep's Clothing: Generalized Nested Jailbreak Prompts can Fool Large Language Models Easily: Methodology

 \subsection{Formulation}

-We formulate the jailbreak attack as follows: given a LLM unter test $M$, and an initial harmful prompt $X = \{x_1, x_2, ..., x_n\}$, where $x_i$ represents a token in $X$, the goal of the jailbreak attack is to find an optimal strategy $S$ that can transform $X$ into a replacement $Y = \{y_1, y_2, ..., y_m\}$, without changing the main semantics of $X$, such that the probability of $M$ generating the corresponding objectionable output $O = \{o_1, o_2, ..., o_t\}$ is maximized.
+We formulate the jailbreak attack as follows: given a model under test, $LLM_{mut}$, and an initial harmful prompt $X$, the goal of the jailbreak attack is to find a specific sequence of strategy actions $S$ within a finite, enumerable strategy space.
+This strategy $S$ aims to edit the prompt such that it maximizes the likelihood of the response from $LLM_{mut}$ to the edited prompt being judged harmful by a designated harmfulness evaluator $LLM_{eval}$.
 This can be represented as: